alejandrotoledoweb/twitter_clone/README.md

 `bundle install`

-Now, we need to migrate the app files to create the tables with the respective functionalities:
+Now, we need to migrate the app to create the tables with the respective functionalities:

 `rails db:migrate`

-And for the last step run the server with this command, and open the browser using this link `http://localhost:3000/`
+And for the last step, start the server with this command and open the browser using this link `http://localhost:3000/`

 `rails sever`